 We have a wide variety of courses, and you can tailor directed studies to your own needs and interests.

-In addition to the University Core Curriculum and lineup of electives, you’ll take 33 credits of philosophy-specific coursework.
+In addition to the University Core Curriculum and lineup of electives, you’ll take 33 credits of philosophy classes.
 You can select from a wide range of courses to best fit your interests.

 - PHIL 370: Existentialism